-Learn about Fall Harvest and Christmas Traditions at Jamestown Settlement
+Learn About Fall Harvest & Christmas Traditions at Jamestown Settlement

 The Christmastide in Virginia celebration at Jamestown Settlement gives families a glimpse into the festivities that were popular among the 17th century English colonists from the feasting after the fall harvest to the traditional revelry of the Lord of Misrule, “grand captain of all mischief.”